 It’s related to Spaces, which has been a thorn in my side for years.
 Spaces lets you create multiple desktops and that includes an option to set each display to be a separate space.
 You have to have that box checked in the Mission Control system preference pane to use apps full screen on different monitors at the same time.

-But as I wrote last October, Spaces is a finicky beast.
+wrote last October, Spaces is a finicky beast.
 I was long unable to get this mode to let me stick apps on my office Mac with two displays to my preferred monitor.
 El Capitan fixed this for a while, but then I’m back to where I am.
 When I launch apps any given morning, they appear arbitrarily on my first display or second, regardless of where I assigned them.

 From what I can tell from others’ troubleshooting of this blank-second-monitor issue Preston is having, it’s tied to the same feature.
 You can try unchecking the Displays Have Separate Spaces box, then logging out ( > Log Out account name), log back in, check the box, log out, and back in.
 This might clear the state.
 Rebooting might help, too.
 But it’s clearly a bug—you didn’t trigger a feature unintentionally.